 Take me, for example.
 I’m Muslim, so I don’t eat pork or drink alcohol.
 Alcohol is fairly easy to avoid (my staple drinks are water, tea, and coffee anyway), but pork is a whole other ball game.
-While pork isn’t popular in every country I’ve been to, I find that it’s an often-utilized food item in more places than I count.
+While pork isn’t popular in every country I’ve been to, I find that it’s an often-utilized ingredient in more places and cuisines than I can count.
 Let’s face it: the world loves the swine.

 And so, while this post offers suggestions from my direct experiences, these tips can be customized no matter what your dietary restriction.
-Without further ado: how to travel with dietary restrictions.
+Without further ado: traveling with dietary restrictions, a how to.

 Being a foodie, researching which foods are “must-eats” in every country is simply a part of my travel planning.
-So, it makes it easier for me to know which dishes are popular, and which of those include pork.
+It makes it easier for me to know which dishes are popular, and which of those include pork.
 Obviously, you will never be able to find every single dish in the country that includes your off limit food item, but research will help get an idea of what you might find on a typical restaurant menu.
 You can even utilize social media or websites to find restaurants that cater to your needs.
-I understand that not everyone enthusiastically searches for good eats before traveling, but if you have a dietary restriction, it’s worth a quick google search.
+I understand that not everyone enthusiastically searches for good eats before leaving home, but if you’re traveling with dietary restrictions, it’s worth a quick google search.

 2. Bring a restriction card